-Goodwill has been allocated for impairment testing purposes to the healthcare services cashgenerating unit.
+Goodwill has been allocated for impairment testing purposes to the healthcare services cashgenerating unit and trade medical equipment and reagents for laboratory research unit.

 Annual test for impairment

 During the financial year, the Group assessed the recoverable amount of goodwill and did not identify any impairment.